-Although the process is slightly different depending on where we take custody of your pet’s body (your home, your vet or our facility), here is the basic procedure involving transport of your pet from a veterinary clinic:
+Although the process is slightly different depending on where we take custody of your pet’s body (your home, a veterinary clinic or shelter or our facility), here is the basic procedure involving transport of your pet from a veterinary clinic:

 - A vet staff member selects a numbered ID tag for your pet.
 Your pet’s ID number is noted on the Authorization for Pet Cremation.